qianmingduowan/qianmingduowan/README.md

-- 👋 Hi, I’m qianming.
-My chinese name is 钱铭.
+- 👋 Hi, I’m Ming Qian.
+My Chinese name is 钱铭.
 - 👀 I’m interested in computer vision and 3d vision
-- 🌱 I’m currently learning nerf related works
+- 🌱 I’m currently learning to nerf related works
 - 📫 How to reach me mingqian@whu.edu.cn
-- I'm a PHD student in Wuhan University. you can see my [CV here](https://qianmingduowan.github.io/mqian.github.io/) .
+- I'm a PhD student in Wuhan University. you can see my [CV here](https://qianmingduowan.github.io/mqian.github.io/) .

 <!---
 qianmingduowan/qianmingduowan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.